Population estimates for England and Wales

 The quality of the mid-year population estimates are consistently monitored by ONS.
-This includes quality assurance of the administrative and survey data sources that are used to calculate the estimates; the statistical methods applied to produce the estimates and the tables of data published on the ONS website.
+This includes quality assurance of the administrative and survey data sources that are used to calculate the estimates; the statistical methods applied to produce the estimates and the tables of data published on our website.
 Further details are available in the Annual mid-year population estimates QMI (Quality and Methodology Information) and in the Quality Assurance of Administrative Data (QAAD) reports, listed in Annex 1.Back to table of contents

 Population estimates are produced using a cohort component method.
 This is a standard demographic method that uses high quality data sources to inform components of population change.
 The three major components of population change are summarised as follows.